spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 This document does not address the following:

 * Information that cannot be derived from an inspection (whether manual or using automated tools) of the package to be analyzed.
-* How the data stored in an SPDX file is used by the recipient.
+* How the data stored in an SPDX document is used by the recipient.
 * Any identification of any patent(s) which may or may not relate to the package.
 * Legal interpretation of the licenses or any compliance actions that have been or may need